microsoft/sarif-sdk/docs/Producing high-quality SARIF.md

-# Rules and Guidelines for producing high-quality SARIF output
+# Rules and guidelines for producing high-quality SARIF

 ## Introduction